 5. Walk around briskly – In the office, if you are to move around, then it helps to be brisk.
 It makes you breath faster and injects some enthusiasm into mind.
 Active body begets active mind.

 6. Early morning jogging helps to keep you active through out the day.

-7. Stop complaining and ridiculing boss or the “system” in the office.
+7. Stop complaining and ridiculing your boss or the “system” in the office.
 It increases negativity.
-Click to read one of the most admired article in my blog – stop complaining
+Click to read one of the most admired articles in my blog – stop complaining

 8. Keep the conversation about cricket / soccer / films / politics etc short.
 Such talks are needed.
 They relax you.
-But they should not replace the work.
+But they should not replace your work.

 Compare your yesterday’s working hours to today, compare productive hours, jobs done, pages typed, customers that you served, plates that you washed, injections that you gave, number of students that you punished (ouch… these teachers..!!) count and compare daily / weekly basis, and try to beat your own record.